-Otherwise the appropriate preload loss should be determined by experiment.
+Otherwise it is important that the appropriate preload loss is determined by experiment.
 If no experimental data can be gained, Table 6-3 can be used to find approximate values.
-This table may only be used if the temperatures are below 50% of the recrystallisation temperatures.
+This table can only be used if the temperatures are below 50% of the recrystallisation temperatures.

 Table 6-3 - Approximate values for plastic deformation caused by embedding